certtools/intelmq-tutorial/lesson-2.md

 #### Task: Bypass the deduplicator

 For testing and demo purposes it is helpful to temporarily deactivate this behavior.
-Look up the documentation to find ways how this can be achieved
+Look up the documentation to find ways how this can be achieved and apply the change.

- by setting the parameter "bypass" to "true".

 <details>
     <summary>Click to see the answer.</summary>